 Think it’s impossible to plan a family vacation to Disney World on a budget?
-Disney Vacation Specialist Elana Maister is back today to share her best tips.
+Disney expert Elana Maister is back today to share her best tips.

 In my last post I discussed planning a Kosher visit to Walt Disney World, but what you eat is only a small part of your Disney vacation.